Week-long summer day camps are available for children:

 Entering 6-8th grade

 At Oregon Zoo summer camps, children 4 years old to youth entering eighth grade explore the habits and daily lives of some of the zoo's residents.
 Each week-long camp includes a lot of learning and fun, with crafts, songs, stories, snacks, animal visitors and in-depth tours of the zoo.
-Regular summer zoo events and shows are incorporated into camp each week.
-Students are grouped by the grade they are entering in school for fall 2016.
-Please note that with the exception of Tiger Camp which has two separate options, camps do not change from week to week.
+Campers come away with new animal knowledge, appreciation for the natural world, empathy for living creatures and inspiration to make the world a better place.
+Students are grouped by the grade they are entering in school for fall 2017.
+Each age group has two programming options during the summer, but camps with the same program title do not change from week to week.

-New for 2016!
-Looking for the weeks of June 13, July 5 or August 29?
+Looking for the weeks of July 5 or August 28?
 Or just a day or two of camp fun this summer?
 The Oregon Zoo's new Discovery Day Camps are available for registration on a single day basis during those weeks!

 Staff Ratios and Experience